sjsrey/pbpl273w19landing/README.md

 software packages including QGIS, PySAL and OpenGeoDa.
 The course learning outcomes are:

+## Learning Objectives

+At the end of this course students will:

--   A sound understanding of fundamental spatial concepts and theory
+-   Posses a sound understanding of fundamental spatial concepts and theory

 -   Know how to locate, import, manipulate, display, and analyze geographical data in a GIS

--   Ability to apply GIScience concepts and methods in public policy and social science research
+-   Have the ability to apply GIScience concepts and methods in public policy and social science research

 ## Prerequisites